Key features

 - Click on Group settings

-- Under Access settings, ensure the following permissions are set:
+- Under Allow external members, ensure the following minimum permissions are set:

 - Who can view conversations: Group members